foliant-docs/foliantcontrib.elasticsearch/README.md

 The preprocessor reads each source Markdown file and generates three fields for indexing:

 * `url`—target page URL;
-* `title`—document title, it is taken from the first heading of source Markdown content;
+* `title`—document title, it’s taken from the first heading of source Markdown content;
 * `text`—source Markdown content converted into plain text.

 When all the files are processed, the preprocessor calls Elasticsearch API to create the index.